mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 more militaristic governments may use their armed forces for internal

 **STOP, POLICE!**
-For every world on which the agents of law enforcement are called po- lice, there is another where this is not the case.
+For every world on which the agents of law enforcement are called po-lice, there is another where this is not the case.
 When naming a security force, the Referee should consider wider factors of the world in question but particularly the type of government.
 A corporation may simply call them a security force or know them by a department number.
-Religious or oligarchic societies could have more colourful names, often tied to di- vine or regal figures.
+Religious or oligarchic societies could have more colourful names, often tied to di-vine or regal figures.
 Military governments and forces will have functional names or extremely flamboyant ones, depending upon their leaders.

 The Referee should also decide the nickname the population (and the